diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 ## Create an Azure Search Resource on Azure
-On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.Search) create a Computer Vision resource.
+On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.Search) create an Azure Search resource.

 [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) provides the AI.
 This quickstart includes steps for adding these resources in-line, when specifying the pipeline.
 It's not necessary to set up accounts in advance.